minamiaiko/SecretSanta/README.md

 This will dispatch the emails and record what emails it sent to the file specified by the secret_santa_record_file setting in config.py.

+_Do not look at the contents of this file, unless you want to know who everyone's Secret Santa is._

 It will sequentially send emails to everyone.

 ### Wish List